Healthcare in West Midlands

-Healthcare in the West Midlands was, until July 2022, the responsibility of five clinical commissioning groups: Birmingham and Solihull, Sandwell and West Birmingham, Dudley, Wolverhampton, and Walsall.
+Healthcare in the West Midlands has been the responsibility of three integrated care boards (ICBs) since July 2022.
+These replaced the former clinical commissioning groups (CCGs) of Birmingham and Solihull, Coventry and Warwickshire, Sandwell and West Birmingham, Dudley, Wolverhampton, and Walsall.

+The ICBs cover the ceremonial county of the West Midlands, which comprises the areas governed by multiple local authorities.

 History

 From 1947 to 1974 NHS services in the West Midlands were managed by the Birmingham Regional Hospital Board.
 In 1974 the boards were abolished and replaced by regional health authorities.
 The West Midlands still came under the Birmingham RHA.
 Regions were reorganised in 1996 and the area came under the West Midlands Regional Health Authority.
 From 1974 there were six area health authorities covering North, South, East, West and Central Birmingham, together with authorities covering Dudley, Sandwell, Coventry, Solihull, Walsall and Wolverhampton.
 There were seven district health authorities, one covering each borough.
 In 1992-4 Birmingham was reorganised into North and South districts.
 Thirteen primary care trusts were established in the county in 2002: Coventry Teaching PCT, Eastern Birmingham PCT, North Birmingham PCT, Heart of Birmingham Teaching PCT, Solihull Care Trust, South Birmingham PCT, Dudley Beacon & Castle PCT and Dudley South PCT, Oldbury & Smethwick PCT, Rowley Regis & Tipton PCT and Wednesbury & West Bromwich PCT, Walsall Teaching PCT and Wolverhampton City PCT.
 They were merged into nine in 2006.
 They were managed by the Birmingham and The Black Country Strategic Health Authority (apart from Coventry, which was under West Midlands South).
 From 2006 they were all managed by NHS West Midlands.

 As of September 2020, all the executive directors at the five NHS trusts in Birmingham are white.
 Neither University Hospitals Birmingham NHS Foundation Trust nor the Royal Orthopaedic Hospital have had a director who was not white in the last 20 years though more than 40% of the city’s population is from a black, Asian or ethnic minority background.